Maxteabag/sqlit/README.md

 ![Query History](demos/demo-history.gif)

 ### Results
 Load millions of rowws.
-Inspect data, filter by content, fuzzy search, no more squiting eyes!
+Inspect data, filter by content, fuzzy search, no more squinting eyes looking for what you need!

 ![Filter results](demos/demo-filter/demo-filter.gif)